Here’s something to make you feel old.

 When you’re done watching a video, there are lots of fun German exercises built right in.
 You’ll practice new words with multimedia flashcards and quizzes.

 The videos are organized by genre and level, so you can easily find the ones that work best for you.
-But FluentU also keeps track of your practice and suggests new videos to keep you progressing towards fluency.

 To help yourself simply spit out German words—without having to worry right away about that beastly grammar monster—respond in your best German to one of these writing prompts, which were developed by an experienced German language educator.